VIETNAM VETERAN AWARDED SILVER STAR AFTER 43 YEARS BY ESMERALDA BERMUDEZ OCT. 4, 2009

 My name is Hubert Yoshida.
 I was a 1st Lieutenant in the United States Marine Corps and was the Platoon Commander of 1st Platoon, H Company, 7th Marines during one of the bloodiest battles in Marine Corps History during the Vietnam War, known as Operation Utah which occurred from 4 March to 7 March 1966.
 I decided to write a book about this battle and during the research for this book I came across the heroic story of Pfc Danny Hernandez, who was awarded a Silver Star , 43 years after Operation Utah.

 In my research I came across many heroic acts which I documented from eye witness accounts and award citations.
 Danny’s action stood out as particularly courageous and I began to compare it with other higher awards that were given for similar actions in other battles in Vietnam, and came to the conclusion that Danny should be qualified for the highest award, the Congressional Medal of Honor.
+Of all the heroic acts that I reviewed, PFC Danny Hernandez' heroism stands out as particularly noteworthy.
+There were no Medals of Honor awarded during Operation Utah.
+There were four Navy Crosses, which ranks next to the Medal of Honor, that were awarded for the following actions during Operation Utah:

 Operation Utah is not as well-known as other battles like the Tet Offensive and the siege of Khe Sanh, but it was a pivotal battle in that it was the first battle between The U.S. Marine Corps and the regular North Vietnamese forces.
 The task Force commanders under estimated the strength of the enemy and pitted three under-staffed Battalions against at least one regiment of North Vietnamese and a regiment of VC who were dug into extensive fortified positions.
 Command and communications were fragmented and supporting air and artillery had no effect on the fortified positions.
 It was only the heroics of individual Marines like Danny Hernandez who saved the battle.
-Hubert Yoshida

 Copyright © 2025 Medal of Honor Upgrade for Sgt.
 Danny Hernandez - All Rights Reserved.